seanm3g/DungeonFighter-v2/Documentation/OVERVIEW.md

 - **All Weapons**: Always provide their weapon-specific actions (100% chance for both starter and loot weapons)
 - **Starter Armor**: Never provide actions (0% chance)

-Each action is defined with:
-- **Damage Multiplier**: Expressed as a decimal (e.g., 3.0 = 300%)
-- **Length**: Duration or speed modifier (e.g., 0.5, 2.0)
-- **Description**: Special effects or mechanics
-- **Combo Order**: Position in the combo sequence
-- **Special Effects**: Such as causesWeaken, causesBleed, stat bonuses, etc.

-### Performing Actions
-- On your turn, you attempt the next action in your combo sequence (player-selected actions from your Action Pool).
-- Roll `1d20 + x` (where `x` is your bonus from loot or effects) with new mechanics:
-  - **1-5**: Fail at attack (combo resets)
-  - **6-15**: Normal attack (continues combo)
-  - **16-20**: Combo attack (triggers combo mode)
-- Once combo mode is triggered, subsequent rolls use **11+** threshold to continue the sequence.
-- Each successful combo action amplifies the damage by **1.85x** (per step).
-- If you fail, the sequence resets to the first action in your combo and combo mode deactivates.

-### Action System Architecture
+### Action Pool vs Combo Sequence

-The game features a two-tier action system:
+The system features a two-tier action management:

-#### **Action Pool**
-Contains ALL available actions from two sources (all defined in `Actions.json`):
+**Action Pool**: Contains ALL available actions from equipped gear
-1. **Weapon Actions**:
-   - **All Weapons**: Guaranteed to have actions (e.g., PARRY, SWORD SLASH)
-   - **Both starter and loot weapons**: Always provide their weapon-specific actions
-2. **Armor Actions**: Chance-based actions from equipped armor pieces (e.g., HEADBUTT, CHEST BASH)
-   - **Note**: Starter armor never has actions - only loot armor has a chance

-**Action Pool Properties**:
 - No ordering - just a list of available actions
 - Actions show `[IN COMBO]` indicator if they're currently selected for the combo
 - Actions have no combo order when in the pool

-#### **Combo Sequence**
-A subset of actions selected from the Action Pool for the current combo.
-Players can:
+**Combo Sequence**: A subset of actions selected from the Action Pool for the current combo
-- **Add actions** from Action Pool to Combo Sequence
-- **Remove actions** from Combo Sequence back to Action Pool
-- **Reorder actions** within the Combo Sequence (swap positions)
-- Combo Sequence actions are numbered 1, 2, 3, 4... based on player selection

-**Combo Sequence Properties**:
-- Sequential ordering (1, 2, 3, 4...)
+- Sequential ordering (1, 2, 3, 4...) based on player selection
 - Only actions in the combo sequence have combo orders
-- Actions removed from combo get their order reset to 0

-**Default Setup**: New characters start with an empty Combo Sequence and must select actions from their Action Pool (which initially contains only actions from their starter weapon).
+- Players can add, remove, and reorder actions within the sequence

+### Advanced Dice Mechanics
+The system uses sophisticated dice mechanics for action resolution:

+- **Initial Roll**: `1d20 + bonus` (where bonus comes from loot or effects)
+  - **1-5**: Fail at attack (combo resets to step 1)
+  - **6-15**: Normal attack (continues combo sequence)
+  - **16-20**: Combo attack (triggers combo mode)
+- **Combo Mode**: Once triggered, subsequent rolls use **11+** threshold to continue
+- **Damage Amplification**: Each successful combo step multiplies damage by **1.85x**
+- **Failure Handling**: Failed rolls reset the sequence to the first action and deactivate combo mode

+### Combo Management Interface
-**Combo Management UI**: Accessible through the inventory screen, players can:
+Players can manage their combo sequences through the inventory screen:

 1. **Add Action to Combo**: Select from available actions in Action Pool
 2. **Remove Action from Combo**: Remove actions from current Combo Sequence
 3. **Swap Combo Actions**: Reorder actions within the Combo Sequence
 4. **Reset Combo Step**: Reset to the first action in the sequence

+### Action Properties & Effects
+Each action is defined with comprehensive properties:
+- **Damage Multiplier**: Expressed as a decimal (e.g., 3.0 = 300%)
+- **Length**: Duration or speed modifier affecting cooldown timing
+- **Description**: Special effects or mechanics
+- **Combo Order**: Position in the combo sequence
+- **Special Effects**: Such as causesWeaken, causesBleed, stat bonuses, etc.
+- **Target Type**: Self, SingleTarget, AreaOfEffect, Environment
+- **Cooldown**: Turn-based cooldown system

 ### Loot and Bonuses
-- Players can acquire loot that grants bonuses to their action rolls (e.g., +1 to the roll).
+- Players can acquire loot that grants bonuses to their action rolls (e.g., +1 to the roll)
-- These bonuses increase the chance of successfully chaining combos and triggering combo mode.
+- These bonuses increase the chance of successfully chaining combos and triggering combo mode
+- Equipment provides both stat bonuses and potential new actions

-This system adds depth and excitement to combat, rewarding skillful play and strategic use of loot and abilities.
+This system creates deep, strategic combat that rewards skillful play and proper equipment management.

 ---

 ## Enemy System

-The game features a comprehensive enemy system with proper level scaling and primary attributes that ensures enemies remain challenging and distinct as the player progresses.
+The game features a sophisticated enemy system with proper level scaling, primary attribute specialization, and environment-specific spawning that ensures enemies remain challenging and distinct as the player progresses.

-### Enemy Scaling
+### Enemy Scaling & Progression
 Enemies scale their stats and capabilities based on their level:

 - **Health Scaling**: +15 health per level (e.g., Level 1 = 55 health, Level 5 = 130 health)
 - **Base Attribute Scaling**: +2 per level for all attributes (Strength, Agility, Technique)
 - **Primary Attribute Bonus**: +1 extra per level for the enemy's primary attribute
 - **Total Scaling**: Primary attribute gets +3 per level, others get +2 per level
+- **Accuracy Scaling**: Higher level enemies have better accuracy (8 + Level/2 difficulty)
+- **Reward Scaling**: Gold and XP rewards scale with enemy level

-### Primary Attribute System
+### Primary Attribute Specialization
-Each enemy type has a primary attribute that determines their specialization:
+Each enemy type has a primary attribute that determines their combat specialization:

 - **Strength Primary**: Orcs, Skeletons, Zombies, Slimes
   - Specialize in physical damage and tanking
-  - Higher strength scaling for better basic attacks
+  - Higher strength scaling for devastating basic attacks
+  - Focus on high damage output and survivability
 - **Agility Primary**: Goblins, Bandits, Spiders, Bats
   - Specialize in speed and precision
-  - Higher agility scaling for better jabs and dodging
+  - Higher agility scaling for quick jabs and dodging
+  - Focus on fast, accurate attacks and mobility
 - **Technique Primary**: Cultists, Wraiths
   - Specialize in magical and special attacks
-  - Higher technique scaling for better special abilities
+  - Higher technique scaling for powerful special abilities
+  - Focus on unique mechanics and status effects

-### Enemy Types and Specializations
+### Enemy Types & Specializations

 **Strength Specialists:**
 - **Orc**: High strength and health, low agility - Tanky bruisers
 - **Skeleton**: Balanced stats, strength focus - Undead warriors
 - **Zombie**: High health and strength, very low agility - Slow but tough
 - **Slime**: High health, low agility - Gelatinous tanks